spack/spack-tutorial/tutorial_modules.rst

-if you look closely you'll see though that we went too far in blacklisting modules: the module for ``gcc@8.3.0`` disappeared as it was bootstrapped with ``gcc@7.5.0``.
+if you look closely you'll see though that we went too far in blacklisting modules: the module for ``gcc@8.4.0`` disappeared as it was bootstrapped with ``gcc@7.5.0``.
 To specify exceptions to the blacklist rules you can use ``whitelist``:

 .. code-block:: yaml
-  :emphasize-lines: 3,4
+  :emphasize-lines: 4,5

   modules:
+    default:
       tcl:
         whitelist:
         -  gcc
         blacklist:
         -  '%gcc@7.5.0'
         all:
           filter:
             environment_blacklist:
             - "C_INCLUDE_PATH"
             - "CPLUS_INCLUDE_PATH"
             - "LIBRARY_PATH"